A History of Lives and Dreams Lost and Found (Some broken)

 This is its autobiography.

-Multi award winning film, 6 International Awards
+WINNER of 6 International Awards

 Is the story of a river able to reveal a sense of life imprisoned by history?
 Despite the end of the conflict, in Northern Ireland there is still a city with two different names: Derry, for Catholics, Londonderry for Protestants.
 In the middle of the city, flows the river Foyle, which separates them and at the same time act as their border: from 1969, when the most recent Northern Irish conflict started, most of the Protestants residents moved out of the area in fear of intimidation and sectarian violence.